-If You Want To Your Choices Information Important for You to Know Exchange Your Shares Select the Fund into which you want to exchange.
-You can exchange your shares of a Fund for shares in an identically registered account of another Hotchkis & Wiley Fund subject to the policies and procedures adopted by the participating securities dealer or other financial intermediary or the transfer agent, depending on how you hold your Fund shares, and also subject to the policies described below.
+If You Want To Your Choices Information Important for You to Know Exchange Your Shares Select the Fund into which you want to exchange. identically registered account of another Hotchkis & Wiley Fund subject to the policies and procedures adopted by the participating securities dealer or other financial intermediary or the transfer agent, depending on how you hold your Fund shares, and also subject to the policies described below.
 The minimum exchange amount is \$1,000.
 Exchanges are generally considered a sale for federal income tax purposes.
 Each class of Fund shares, except Class Z shares, is generally exchangeable for shares of the same class of another Hotchkis & Wiley Fund.
 For Class A and Class C shares, in an exchange between the Funds and other Hotchkis & Wiley funds, the holding period of the original Fund will be aggregated with the holding period of the current Fund when calculating a deferred sales charge at the redemption of those shares.
 To exercise the exchange privilege, contact your financial consultant, selected securities dealer or other financial intermediary or call the transfer agent at 1-866-HW-FUNDS (1-866-493-8637).